SuchV/pythonCalculator/README.md

 # pythonCalculator
-This is a passion project im doing to learn some usefeul python tricks.
+This is a passion project im doing to learn some useful python tricks.